 Get Your Photos in Nose Hill Park

 It's relatively easy to get to the park, especially when you have a car.
-This park offers a lot of great backdrops for your lifestyle and engagement photos.
+This park offers a lot of great backdrops for your lifestyle photos.